A keymap for 46 keys without mod-tap inspired by Callum’s layout.

 I need it to type Cyrillic without messing with software layouts.

-toggles between default layers
+The macro LANG toggles between default layers

 and taps software layout switching combination.